h2non/toxy/README.md

 ↓     ----------------    ↓
 ↓          |||            ↓
 ↓     ----------------    ↓
-↓     | Exec Poisons |    ↓ --> If all rules passed, poisoning the HTTP flow
+↓     | Exec Poisons |    ↓ --> If all rules passed, poison the HTTP flow
 ↓     ----------------    ↓
 ↓        /       \        ↓
 ↓        \       /        ↓
 ↓   -------------------   ↓
-↓   | HTTP dispatcher |   ↓ --> Proxy the HTTP traffic for both poisoned or not
+↓   | HTTP dispatcher |   ↓ --> Proxy the HTTP traffic, either poisoned or not
 ↓   -------------------   ↓
 ```